numenta/nupic.core-legacy/README.md

 ### Visualization
 #### HTMPandaVis
 This project aspires to create tool that helps **visualize HTM systems in 3D** by using opensource framework for 3D rendering https://www.panda3d.org/

-For more info, visit [repository](https://github.com/htm-community/HTMpandaVis)
+For more info, visit [repository of the project](https://github.com/htm-community/HTMpandaVis)
 ![pandaVis1](docs/images/pandaVis1.png)